Maungaraupi Homestead: History

 The Maungaraupi Estate originated in 1852 when English naturalist William John Swainson (1789–1855), a Fellow of the Royal Society known for his contributions to ornithology and botany, acquired land in the Rangitikei region after emigrating to New Zealand in 1841.
-The property, named after the nearby Maungaraupi Stream (possibly meaning "hill of the raupi" in reference to local flora or topography), was part of a network of Swainson family farms, including Te Hekenga approximately 50 km upriver.
+The property, named after the nearby Maungaraupi Stream, was part of a network of Swainson family farms, including Te Hekenga approximately 50 km upriver.
 Early travel involved challenging journeys, such as crossing the Rangitikei River up to 41 times on horseback through dense native bush.

 The homestead was commissioned in 1906 by Swainson's grandson, William Swainson Marshall (1852–1926), often called Will, who managed Te Hekenga in the 1870s and was fluent in Te Reo Māori, aiding interactions with local iwi, including a notable 1875 tribal encounter.
 Marshall was a founding member of the Polynesian Society in 1892 and the son of Mary Frederica Swainson and Major John William Marshall, an early Rangitikei pioneer from the 65th Regiment.
 Prior to Maungaraupi, the family resided at Tutu Totara, about 16 km from Marton.

 In 1892, at age 39, Marshall married his 23-year-old cousin Elizabeth Hilda Addie Swainson (1868–1953), daughter of William John Swainson Jr. This intermarriage was common among settler families to consolidate land holdings.
 They raised eight children at the homestead.

-The property remained in Marshall family hands until 1987, with a sympathetic restoration in the 1980s preserving its features.
+The property remained in the Marshall family until 1987, with a restoration in the 1980s that preserved its features.
 Post-1987, it was operated as a farm stay by new owners Mr and Mrs Bruce Robertson of Palmerston North.
 Subsequent owners included the Cavanaghs, and as of 2025, it is managed by Fiona O'Connor as boutique accommodation for events and stays on its 23-hectare grounds, following a 2013 roof replacement.
 In October 2025 the homestead was forced to cancel events after discovering that it was zoned as a residential rather than commercial property.